 In this scenario, all identified locational marginal units were used to develop the marginal emission rates.
 Non-emitting generators were associated with a zero emission rate.
 Figure 4-6 shows each resource type's time on the margin and month-to-month variations for the time-weighted approach.
-Natural gas was marginal 59% to 87% of the time.
+Natural gas was marginal 48% to 84% of the time.
 The months when natural gas generators were marginal in the higher end of that range were June through August.
-Oil-fired generation was on the margin an average of 0.2% during the year, and was marginal a maximum of 0.6% of the time in December when temperatures were slightly colder than normal.
-Coal-fired generation was on the margin a maximum of 0.7% of the time.
-Other Renewables, which consist of biomass and refuse resources, were marginal an average of 3% of the time, with a peak of 12% in September.
-Intermittent resources became eligible to be dispatched and set price beginning in May 2016, when the Do-Not-Exceed dispatch rules went into effect.
-In 2020, the time that wind was marginal ranged from 3% in July to a maximum of 18% in April.
-Note that Figure 4-6 includes a breakdown of the pumped storage category into pumped storage generation and pumped storage demand26, which were marginal an average of 7% and 5% of the time, respectively.
+Oil-fired generation was on the margin an average of 0.5% during the year, and was marginal a maximum of 1.5% of the time in February when temperatures were slightly colder than normal.
+Coal-fired generation was on the margin a maximum of 1.4% of the time.
+Other Renewables, which consist of biomass and refuse resources, were marginal an average of 3% of the time, but reached peaks of 8% and 10% in October and November.
+In 2021, the time that wind was marginal ranged from 4% in August to a maximum of 27% in March.
+Note that Figure 4-6 includes a breakdown of the pumped storage category into pumped storage generation and pumped storage demand, which were marginal an average of 7% and 5% of the time, respectively.